Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization’s communication structure

 Salesforce releasing three times a year adds to that pressure of both wanting to implement the new innovative technology, but also deprecating some older implementations.
 For example: Process Builder and Workflows being migrated to Flow is a great example of the last category.

+Solution The solution to this technology driven Technical Debt is two fold.
 I firmly believe that there should be a place to try out and experiment with the new technology that Salesforce brings.
 The earlier mentioned experimenting phase fits perfectly.
 Why only prototype the new business requirements?
 It is a great place to test out all new cool technical things Salesforce offers like SFDX, Packages or even Einstein and evaluate their value and impact they could have on your Salesforce Org.

+Next to that there is a need for an ongoing process of evaluating and adjusting your current implementation standards and Org Maintenance.
+From newly needed naming conventions for Flow to getting a standard for Error Handling and Logging Errors.
 The second part is that we all need to communicate better.
 Sometimes infrastructural elements need to be in place before something fancy can be build.
 If your Salesforce Org is not yet able to support the requested feature what is the plan to get there?

 This all leads to different levels of elements in the roadmap and the backlogs.
 Both Business User Stories and underlying supporting Technical User Stories in the backlog.
 Without the proper planning and attention for both, Technical Debt will accrue with every Salesforce release even if you have the best Salesforce Admin in the world.